mistycheney/MouseBrainAtlas/doc/DemoLauren3DRender.md

+Yuncong has already done the installation.
+Lauren just need to follow instructions in "Regular use".

 # Installation

 ```
 ＃ Install vtk 7.1.1 (Cannot use newest version 8 because the window crashes immediately after it launches)
 cd /home/yuncong